 12. Don’t associate me with my ex, my neighbour or the guy I hate at work.

 There is a reason behind me not being a friend with someone.
 It is called CHOICE.
 You shoving my ex’ picture in my face with the line “people you might know”, chances are I’ll go all “Sure, I know her.
 Far too well, I might add.
 AND THIS IS WHY I DO NOT WANT HER ANY NEAR ME!!!”.

 13. Don’t break or alter your promise.

 You and I, we are in a relationship.
 You want me to trust and cherish you.
 You want me to love and hold on to you.
 Then why would you disrespect me?
 Why would you lie to me?
 Why would you change the rules of the game halfway through our relationship?

 The more the Internet is changing, the more things remain the same.

-In a cold 2012 December night yours truly got the idea of blogging about the things we all hate in a website.
+In a cold 2012 December night, yours truly got the idea of blogging about the things we all hate on a website.
 I tweeted asking my followers to share the things they hate the most about it.
-Some answered – like Bibiana Nunes (@bibinex) and Alberta Soranzo (@albertatrebla) did.
+Some answered – like Bibiana Nunes (@bibinex), and Alberta Soranzo (@albertatrebla) did.
 Thank you, ladies!
 The world needs to know how awesome you are.

 My former professor at b-school and principal at FatDUX, Eric Reiss (@elreiss), went further and offered to co-create the above list with me, and we so we did it together.
 Thank you, Eric!
 Your guidance and knowledge are incomparable.

 Naturally, there is much more to be added to this list.
-But we will leave this for you to comment on, add to or argue against the existence of a particular point.
+But we will leave this for you to comment on, add to, or argue against a particular point’s existence.
 You are more than welcome to do so in the comments below!